waynesutton/merge-or-reject/README.md

 - Clerk authentication is used only for admin access on the home page
 - Admin users can see a logout button on the home page
 - User scores and progress are tracked anonymously
+- Anonymous users can update their display name after completing a game

 ### Core Features